How it works

-Provide details about clothes to be made (fit, style, features, etc).
+Provide details about clothes to be made (fit, style, features and so on).

 Pay 70% or full payment of your order to get started.
 (Bank transfer available, POS also available at store)

 Your custom clothes will be ready in 2 weeks or less.
 (FREE Laundry).
 T&C’s apply.

 *Prices stated are for simple designs.
-Apart from Agbada, extra charge for designs requiring extra work like embroidery.
+Apart from Agbada, there’s an extra charge for designs requiring extra work like embroidery.